Emat12/manu-reactjs-todo-app/README.md

-## manu-reactjs-todo-app:A Simple React Js TODO App for React Js Beginners.
+## "manu-reactjs-todo-app": A Simple React Js TODO App for React Js Beginners.
 It is a quick to start React Js project for beginners.

 ### Clone the starter project